Bring down your carbon emissions with a biomass boiler

 Biomass boilers require a fair amount of upkeep compared to conventional boilers.
 They should be regularly cleaned - though some are self-cleaning - the flue needs to be occasionally swept to remove all soot, and the ash bin should be emptied at least once a week.

-If you’re looking to reduce your energy bills and your carbon footprint by switching to a renewable heating system, Heatio can help.
-Join Heatio now and get ready to learn more about how we can help you reap the benefits of renewable energy.
+If you’re looking to reduce yourenergy bills and your carbon footprint by switching to a renewable heating system, Heatio can help.
+Start by getting your Heatio Home Energy Score, and get ready to learn how we can help you reap all the benefits renewable energy has to offer.